DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_prop_ruleset_lsn.md

 You deploy a RuleApp from the Miniloan Service decision service to Rule Execution Server.

 1. Start the sample server (see [Starting and stopping the sample server](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.samples/smp_console_topics/tpc_smpserver_starting.html)).
-2. Open the Business console at **http://localhost:9090/decisioncenter**, and log in by using *odmAdmin* as the user name and password  (see [
+2. Log in to the Business console by using the URL [http://localhost:9090/decisioncenter](http://localhost:9090/decisioncenter), and *odmAdmin* as the user name and password (see [
 Opening Decision Center on the sample server](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.10.x/com.ibm.odm.dcenter.samples/shared_dcsample_topics/tpc_starting_rts_sample_server.html)).
 3. In the Library tab, open the main branch of the Miniloan Service decision service.
 4. Open the Deployments tab.